Finture/Flowee-BPMS-Docs/content/user-guide/process-engine/expression-language/unified-expression-language.md

 please read the [official documentation][].
 It provides examples that give a good overview of the syntax of expressions.

-Within Camunda 7, EL can be used in many circumstances to evaluate small script-like expressions.
+Within Flowee BPMS, EL can be used in many circumstances to evaluate small script-like expressions.
 The following table provides an overview of the BPMN elements which support usage of EL.